pcgentry/candy_machine/docs/premise.md

 # General Premise of the Candy Machine Project

 [Document Home](./index.md)

-The general premise of the project is that we are creating an environment that can simulate behaviors that might model the real world.
-We do this in an imaginary environment so that we can focus on our methods of data science.
-Our ML pipeline, our collection of metrics about experiments.
-Our general workflow.
+The Candy Machine Project aims to create an environment that can simulate behaviors that model the real world.
+This is done in an imaginary environment so that the focus can be on methods of data science, such as the ML pipeline, collection of metrics about experiments, and general workflow.

-When it comes to the simulation itself, rather than one single simulation, we run many parallel simulations and take statistics on the outcomes in the hopes of achieving some statistical validity to findings.
+Instead of just one simulation, many parallel simulations are run, and statistics on the outcomes are taken in the hopes of achieving some statistical validity to the findings.